maryash/maryash.github.io/135/projects/S23_project_3/project_3_cs135.md

 The `Profemon` class must have the following information stored in their private member variables:

-<div id="profemon-members" class="code language-plaintext" onclick="selectText(this.id)" style="border-style: double; padding:10px;">- The name of the Profémon
+<div id="profemon-members" class="code language-plaintext" onclick="selectText(this.id)" style="border-style: double; padding:10px;">- The name of the profémon
-- The level of the Profémon
+- The level of the profémon
 - The required experience to level up
 - The current experience
 - The maximum health level
-- The specialty of the Profémon
+- The specialty of the profémon
-- A 'Skill' array of size 3 containing skills learned by the Profémon
+- A 'Skill' array of size 3 containing skills learned by the profémon
 </div>

 The `Profemon` class must have the following in it's `public` access modifier:

 <div style="border-style: double; padding:10px;">
 <div id="profemon-default" class="code language-c++" onclick="selectText(this.id)" style="margin-bottom:10px;">/*
-    @post       :   Initializes the name of the Profémon as "Undefined"
+    @post       :   Initializes the name of the profémon as "Undefined"
 */
 Profemon();</div>